suzuki-shunsuke/ghatm/README.md

 - [job_timeout_minutes_is_required | suzuki-shunsuke/ghalint](https://github.com/suzuki-shunsuke/ghalint/blob/main/docs/policies/012.md)
 - [job_timeout_minutes_is_required | lintnet-modules/ghalint](https://github.com/lintnet-modules/ghalint/tree/main/workflow/job_timeout_minutes_is_required)

-`timeout-minutes` should be set properly, but if you have a lot of workflows which don't set `timeout-minutes` it's so bothersome to fix all of them by hand.
+`timeout-minutes` should be set properly, but it's so bothersome to fix a lot of workflow files by hand.
-`ghatm` sets `timeout-minutes` automatically.
+`ghatm` fixes them automatically.

 ## How to install